 Keeping your greenhouse cool is just as important as keeping it warm.
 If it gets too hot, the plants will suffer.
 This greenhouse uses an evaporative cooling system to keep temperatures down.
 It also helps keep inside air circulating: a key ingredient for healthy plants.
 Vents in the ceiling let hot air out when the temperature rises.

 Staging areas are important in the greenhouse.
 These are places where tables and benches are set up to act as plant stands or work areas for potting plants, filling flats, etc. Staging areas give you more usable space.

-Freestanding staging pieces are made from durable plastic and fiberglass, materials that are rust- and warp-proof.
-When setting up a freestanding staging area, leave a generous gap between the back of the staging and the side of the greenhouse to allow for air circulation.
-Freestanding staging can be moved around to accommodate different plants in different seasons and removed from the greenhouse when not in use.
+Freestanding sheliving units are made from durable plastic and fiberglass, materials that are rust- and warp-proof.
+When setting up a freestanding area, leave a generous gap between the back of the shelving and the side of the greenhouse to allow for air circulation.
+Freestanding units are best because they can be moved around to accommodate different plants in different seasons and removed from the greenhouse when not in use.